simukappu/activity_notification/README.md

 #### Configuring notifiable model

 Configure your notifiable model (e.g. app/models/comment.rb).
-Add `acts_as_notifiable` configuration to your notifiable model representing activity to notify.
+Add `acts_as_notifiable` configuration to your notifiable model representing activity to notify for each of your target model.
 You have to define notification targets for all notifications from this notifiable model by `:targets` option.
 Other configurations are options. `:notifiable_path` option is a path to move when the notification is opened by the target user.

 ```ruby